Pink-Crab/Perique-Route/README.md

 }
 ```

-Once you have your Route_Controller setup, its just a case of passing the class to the `reigstration` array and it will be loaded along with Perique.
+Once you have your Route_Controller setup, its just a case of passing the class to the `registration` array and it will be loaded along with Perique.

 ```php
 //file: config/registration.php